Brentwood High School (Tennessee): WBHS-9

 Brentwood High School is one of the few high schools in the state of Tennessee that owns and operates its own TV station.
 The City of Brentwood first gave Channel 9 to Brentwood High School from its cable company, Comcast in 1999.
 For the first two years, the channel simply displayed school text announcements around the clock.
 In spring 2001, Mark Madison and the television production classes began operating the channel and developed a full-time station with coverage for the entire northern half of Williamson County.

 WBHS-9 has won numerous state, regional, and national awards in various film festivals and other video competitions around the country.
 The station is often viewed has a model for other schools around Tennessee that want to develop a television production operation.
 Additionally, WBHS-9 was tasked with installing in-house, closed-circuit television stations at five Williamson County elementary schools for morning announcements and other internal broadcasts.

 Ronnie Adcock took charge of the program in the fall of 2008 after Madison's death that spring and continues to operate the channel with almost six hours each day of news, announcements, sports, arts, and other school events.
 Adcock retired in 2022, leaving Sloan Ashworth to take over as the new program head.

 Many of the station's videos and newscasts can be found on its YouTube channel.

+Robotics

+The Brentwood High School Robotics Club (96504) consists of several VEX Robotics teams (club code 96504) and a BEST Robotics team (code 1028).
+Originally founded by Rohan Gupta, Oliver, and Sid in 2014, the club only participated in BEST, but expanded to support VEX teams in 2016.
+The club was sponsored by Dr. Roberto Marrero as a representative from the school until the 2025-26 year, where Ms. Rachel Hohl and Mr. Curtis Haley took over the duties.

+In the fall of 2025, two private robotics teams were formed as an offshoot from the main club, 40000A (Apogee) and 40000E (Equinox).